i-e-b/MiniWeb/README.md

 - [ ] Add partial views, including by taking a model sub-item
 - [ ] Global permissions object, with toggle flags in templates (also maybe in controllers)
+- [ ] View export / tooling -- ideally so pages can be edited with browser inspector etc.

 ## How it works